Springer correspondence, hyperelliptic curves, and cohomology of Fano varieties: Proof of the main theorems

 We first study the decomposition of $\check\upsilon_*\bC[-]$.
-Since in the decomposition of $\upsilon_*\bC[-]$ only $\IC$ complexes supported on $\cO_{2^i1^{2n+1-2i}}$ appear and the Fourier transform of such complexes all have full support (see Theorem \ref{FT of order 2 trivial} and Theorem \ref{s}), we conclude that all $\IC$ complexes appearing in the decomposition of $ \check{\upsilon}_*\bC[-]$ are supported on all of $\Lg_1$.
+Since in the decomposition of $\upsilon_*\bC[-]$ only $\IC$ complexes supported on $\cO_{2^i1^{2n+1-2i}}$ appear and the Fourier transform of such complexes all have full support (see Proposition \ref{FT of order 2 trivial} and Proposition \ref{s}), we conclude that all $\IC$ complexes appearing in the decomposition of $ \check{\upsilon}_*\bC[-]$ are supported on all of $\Lg_1$.